bioXgeo/geodiv/cran-comments.md

 "Uses the superseded package: snow."
 The tests failed without including 'snow' as an import, although all 'snow' functions are actually accessed through the package 'parallel.'

-This update fixes minor a minor bug in the texture_image and pad_edges functions, adds text to the vignette, and fixes a small error in the DESCRIPTION.
+This update fixes minor a minor bug in the texture_image and pad_edges functions, adds text to the vignette, and fixes an error in the DESCRIPTION.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.